How to Rent a Scooter in Thailand (2026): A Complete Guide

 • A cash deposit or credit card hold (some shops wrongly request your passport—decline!)

-• A rental contract—read it carefully, especially the insurance and damage clauses
+• A rental contract—read it carefully, especially the insurance and damage clauses.

 Where and What to Rent?